 Paul was highly motivated – as was his father John Assef and constantly sought out new labels, including many international designer labels in clothing and footwear to retail in the modern Moree store.
 Much of the arcade has now been incorporated into the main store.
 This work began in 1995 along with other major renovations, and then finalised in 2006 to create the current “surf-shop”.

-Paul passed away in February 2010, and his wife, Keryn, continues to manage the business today.
+Paul passed away in February 2010, and his wife, Keryn along with their son Daniel, continue to manage the business today.
 John’s wife, Mona, has been a tower of strength to John, Paul and Keryn throughout the years.
-The fourth generation of ASSEF’S can be proud of the Assef participation in advancing the retail trade in Moree.